System Architecture, Methodology, and Academic Accountability Statement

 Theoretical Constructs

-Several concepts in this framework — including System-Level Integration Bottlenecks (SLIB), Decentralized Intercellular Transcriptomic Error-Correction Networks, Somatic Identity Triage and Localized Fibrotic Encapsulation, and the G-5.2 2-of-3 spatial quorum logic gate — are original engineering constructs developed for this roadmap.
+Several concepts in this framework — including System-Level Integration Bottlenecks (SLIB), Decentralized Intercellular Transcriptomic Error-Correction Networks, Somatic Identity Triage and Localized Fibrotic Encapsulation, and the Programmable Somatic Identity Detection circuit (G-4.4) — are original engineering constructs developed for this roadmap.
 They are not established clinical terminology.
 They represent formal engineering targets derived from extrapolating current biological and nanotechnology research trajectories and are intended as falsifiable specifications, not claims about currently operational systems.

 AI Literature Scanning Methodology